History of ERA Minnesota

 After the Wellstone Crash

 During the summer of 2002, Cindy Petrie, chair of the Business & Professional Women (BPW), Tammy Tesky, chair of the Minnesota Women's Political Caucus, and Kathleen Murphy, chair of Twin Cities NOW, got together to discuss the fact that the ERA was continually on each organization's platform, but no action was ever taken on it.
-During Murphy's many conversations with legislators, she learned the women that fought for it in the 70's & 80's just did not want to talk about it.
+During Murphy's many conversations with legislators, she learned that many of the women that fought for it in the 70's & 80's just did not want to talk about it.
 They said the ERA was such a sore spot, having come so far and done so much work to have it die away because of the lack of ratification was heartbreaking to many of them.
 To others, it seemed that it was not needed anymore or that it was too much to ask to bring back another effort.
 She was advised not to refer to the state constitutional amendment as the ERA.

 The group of three called a meeting of all women's groups and called it the Women's Rights Action meeting.
 The notice for the meeting was sent out in September but scheduled for after the election in November.
 But this was the year of the Wellstone plane crash in October.
 Tim Pawlenty became the new governor, and women no longer had support in the legislature to prevent anti-choice burdens to be added to the law.